statbiophys/NoisET/README.md

 ## Installation

-To install Noisets, git clone the file ijn your working environment.
+To install Noisets, git clone the file in your working environment.
 Using terminal, go inside the NoisEts directory and write the following command :

 ```console